shopware/docs/guides/hosting/installation-updates/extension-managment.md

 composer dump-autoload
 ```

-## Making the Extension Manager in Administration read-only
+## Configuring Extension Manager to read-only in Admin

 Since Shopware 6.6.4.0, it has been possible to disable the installation of extensions in the Administration.
 This is useful when you have a cluster environment or want to use proper deployments to roll out code changes.